taleshape-com/demo-project/README.md

 # Demo Project Setup

-This is a demo project to showcase how to use Shaper's file-based workflow to develop and deploy dashboards.
+This is a demo project to showcase how to use [Shaper](github.com/taleshape-com/shaper) with a file-based workflow to develop and deploy dashboards.

 The project uses Python's package manager `pip` to install the `shaper` binary.